JFHaataja/book-app-front-end/README.md

-# Book App
+# Book App Front End ("Book App")

-Book App is part of a book-related Full-Stack Web Application project.
+Book App Front End (name in the app: Book App) is part of a book-related Full-Stack Web Application project.
 It is the SPA Front-End application for an ASP .NET Core REST API Back-End service.
 Both applications have been deployed and are running live on Azure (Back-End application) and Vercel (Front-End application).

 ## Application overview